mantasviaz/WebScraper/README.md

 ## Overview
 The scraper is used to collect data points of property data on a widely used real estate platform.

+# Eduscraper

-Overview
+## Overview
+The eduscraper is used to collect student data points from LinkedIn based on provided school.

-The Eduscraper command line interface (CLI):
+### The Eduscraper command line interface (CLI):

 Ingests CSV files of students (with first name, last name, and email) Uses a long-running process to enrich student data (with school, degree, start year, end year)